Tempura is a popular Japanese dish in which the ingredients (usually vegetables and seafood) are lightly battered and deep fried.

 One important thing.
 Keep everything CHILLED before cooking.
 The beer, flour, egg and even the ingredients should be cold till deep-frying in the hot oil.
 This temperature differences and the carbonation of the cold beer make the magic happen!

-Once you know it, you can make delicious Tempura at home easily.
+Once you have learnt this recipe, you can easily prepare your delicious tempura at home.
 Tempura can be a vegetarian, vegan dish.
 You can replace flour with rice flour

 Step 1 – Prepare the shrimps: